wordofwarning/wordofwarning.org/current/2024-worksahead/programme/index.md

 Content Warning: please click [here](/warnings).

-E.M. is a trans\*-disciplinary artist, designer, and performance-maker, working across scenography, drag, live & visual art, specialising in work which centres queer bodies and narratives.
+E.M. is a trans\*-disciplinary artist, designer, and performance-maker, working across scenography, drag, Live, and visual art, specialising in work which centres queer bodies and narratives.
 Flitting between genres and platforms, their work has been staged in the West End, international opera stages, pubs, clubs, cabarets, ships, lecture halls, and leaky basements.
 They work with, through, and for the queer body, squinting at history, flirting with ghosts and the things that go bump in the margins.

 <a href="https://emparry.com" target="_blank">emparry.com</a> · Insta <a href="https://instagram.com/e_m_parry" target="_blank">@e\_m\_parry</a> · X <a href="https://twitter.com/e_m_parry" target="_blank">@e\_m\_parry</a>
 <hr>